maiskt/hackathon.github.io/docs/07-Mobile-Money.md

 + No

 ## MM_WAGE
-Ever used mobile money to recieve working wages.
+Ever used mobile money to recieve working wages: counts respondents who have ever recieved working wages using mobile money.

 Levels: